Squirrelcoding/mailCaptcha/README.md

 # mailCaptcha
 mailCaptcha is a Nodejs library that helps people by using a captcha.
 It is very easy to use!
-Sadly it is not an NPM package because it simply does not work.
-It raised many, many errors
+Just install, learn and code!

 # how it works
-So basically it uses Nodemailer and a random number generator to send a random 6 digit code to the user. **No, it does not send your passwords and account data to me!, *feel free to inspect the code!***
+So basically it uses Nodemailer and a random number generator to send a random 6 digit code to the user. **No, it does not send your passwords and account data to me!, *feel free to inspect the source code!***

 # Recent Updates
 - Added support for custom messages!
 Find out more below!